bendohan/bendohan/final.md

 Step 1: Load tidycensus, RColorBrewer, dplyr, and spdep libraries

-Step 2: The code below shows how I created objects to hold states and variables that I want to pull from the census
+Step 2: The code below shows how I created objects to hold states and variables that I want to pull from the census.
+I chose these variables simply because I thought they might correllate with where seasonal homes are.

 ![objects](objects.PNG)